 Biography

 A versatile and imaginative pianist, much in demand as a soloist, duo pianist and chamber musician, Joseph Tong enjoys a busy and varied career giving regular performances at concert venues and festivals throughout the UK and abroad whilst producing critically acclaimed new recordings reflecting his musical interests and passions.
-He also pioneers new music for piano duo through commissioning and collaborating regularly with contemporary composers.
-Joseph Tong has performed at Wigmore Hall, the South Bank Centre, Fairfield Halls, St David’s Hall Cardiff and has recently given recitals at the Sendesaal in Bremen and St Blasien in Germany as well as in Spain.

 Joseph studied with Hilary Coates at Wells Cathedral School and Christopher Elton at the Royal Academy of Music, after reading music at Christ’s College, University of Cambridge.
 He also studied privately with Piers Lane.
 He won the Maisie Lewis Young Artists Award in 1996 which led to a Wigmore Hall recital debut the following year.